Allahabad HC Denies Anticipatory Bail To Amazon Head

-Prayagraj (Uttar Pradesh), Feb 26 (IANS) The Allahabad High Court has refused to grant anticipatory bail to Aparna Purohit, the head of India Originals at Amazon Sellers Service Pvt Ltd, which is showing ‘Tandav’ web series online.
+Prayagraj (Uttar Pradesh), Feb 26: The Allahabad High Court has refused to grant anticipatory bail to Aparna Purohit, the head of India Originals at Amazon Sellers Service Pvt Ltd, which is showing ‘Tandav’ web series online.

 A single-judge bench of Justice Siddharth passed this order on Thursday while hearing an anticipatory bail application.